Muppet Treasure Island: Home media

 Muppet Treasure Island was the second Muppet film co-produced and released by Walt Disney Pictures, following The Muppet Christmas Carol.
 It has been made available on home video formats.
 Walt Disney Home Video and Jim Henson Video first released the film on VHS on September 10, 1996.
 During its initial home video release, it had sold an estimated 5 million VHS copies.
 The film was re-released on a "Special Edition" DVD in Region 1 on August 8, 2000.

-The first DVD re-release in the United States was on June 4, 2002, and was a fullscreen-only version.
-Other releases of these were in widescreen only format.
-The DVD release has 3 bonus features added like "Hidden Treasure Commentary", "The Tale of the Story Behind the Tail" and "Treasure Island Sing-Along" (but the menus were in widescreen format).
-Walt Disney Home Entertainment re-released the film on DVD on November 29, 2005, in conjunction with Kermit the Frog's 50th-anniversary celebration; this time the DVD contained both full-screen and widescreen presentations.
+The first DVD release in the United States was on June 4, 2002.
+The DVD release features a full-screen presentation, plus a sing-along feature, a making-of documentary, and a "Hidden Treasure Commentary" with Gonzo, Rizzo and director Brian Henson.
+A second DVD edition, released November 29, 2005 to celebrate Kermit the Frog's 50th-anniversary celebration, drops these features while adding a widescreen presentation option, and an interview between Pepe the King Prawn and Fozzie.
 The film made its debut on Blu-ray Disc on December 10, 2013 as part of a two-movie bundle with The Great Muppet Caper.